 If you have ERGs at your organization it’s worth evaluating the participation rate in these groups.
 If people are reluctant to join, it's important to determine why and re-evaluate the inclusion initiatives.

-Accessibility is a huge part of your DEI initiatives.
+Accessibility is a huge part of your DEI program.
 To ensure all your employees feel included, evaluate whether your workplace is accessible to everyone.

 Some questions you can ask to ensure accessibility are: